cozy/cozy-stack/docs/cli/cozy-stack_instances_modify.md

       --disk-quota string           Specify a new disk quota --domain-aliases strings      Specify one or more aliases domain for the instance (separated by ',') --email string                New email
-  -h, --help                        help for modify
+      --franceconnect_id string     The identifier for checking authentication with FranceConnect -h, --help                        help for modify
       --locale string               New locale
       --oidc_id string              New identifier for checking authentication from OIDC